 Monosaccharides are also called simple sugars since they are the most fundamental type of sugar.
 The term table sugar or granulated sugar actually refers to sucrose, which is a disaccharide made of two monosaccharides: glucose and fructose.

-Characteristics of disaccharides
+Characteristics of Disaccharides

 Similar to other carbohydrates, disaccharides are comprised of hydrogen, carbon, and oxygen, and the ratio of hydrogen atoms to oxygen atoms is often 2:1, which explains why they are referred to as hydrates of carbon.
 The general chemical formula of disaccharides is C12H22O11.
-Because of the presence of carbon and C-C and C-H covalent bonds, disaccharides are also organic compounds, just as the other carbohydrates.
+Because of the presence of carbon and C-C and C-H covalent bonds, disaccharides are also organic compounds, just like the other carbohydrates.

 A disaccharide is a carbohydrate or a sugar comprised of two monosaccharides joined together by a glycosidic bond (or glycosidic linkage).
-Monosaccharides are the most fundamentals type of carbohydrate.
-Glycosidic bonds are covalent bonds that may form between the hydroxyl groups of two monosacccharides.
+Monosaccharides are the most fundamental type of carbohydrate.
+Glycosidic bonds are covalent bonds that may form between the hydroxyl groups of two monosaccharides.
 Thus, even if they have the same chemical formula, there are different kinds of disaccharides that differ in bond formations, as well as monosaccharide constituents, and therefore, different properties.

-Disaccharides differ from other forms of carbohydrates, oligosaccharides and polysaccharides, in the number of monosaccharide units that make them up.
+Disaccharides differ from other forms of carbohydrates, oligosaccharides, and polysaccharides, in the number of monosaccharide units that make them up.
 Disaccharides are made up of only two whereas oligosaccharides are made up of three to ten monosaccharides.
 Polysaccharides, as the name implies, contain several monosaccharide units.

-Synthesis of disaccharides
+Synthesis of Disaccharides

 The chemical process of joining monosaccharide units is referred to as dehydration synthesis since it results in the release of water as a byproduct.
-Disaccharides are formed by displacing a hydroxyl radical from one monosaccharide and a proton from the other monosaccharide, and then causing the two monosaccharides to covalently link together.
+Disaccharides are formed by displacing a hydroxyl radical from one monosaccharide and a proton from the other monosaccharide and then causing the two monosaccharides to covalently link together.

 A disaccharide may be reverted to its monomeric monosaccharide components through hydrolysis with the help of the enzyme disaccharidases (e.g. sucrase, lactase, and maltase for the degradation of sucrose, lactose, and maltose, respectively).
 While condensation reaction involves the elimination of water, hydrolysis utilizes a water molecule.

-Classifications of disaccharides
+Classifications of Disaccharides

 A reducing disaccharide is a disaccharide in which the reducing sugar has a free hemiacetal unit that may serve as a reducing aldehyde group.
-Examples of a reducing disaccharide are maltose and cellobiose.
+Examples of reducing disaccharides are maltose and cellobiose.